acdh-oeaw/djangobaseproject/README.md

 2. Rename the root folder of this project `djangobaseproject` to the name chosen for your new project (e.g. to `mynewproject`)
 3. Likewise rename `djangobaseproject` folder in your projects root folder.
 4. Adapt the information in `webpage/metadata.py` according to your needs.
-5. Create an virtual environment and run `pip install requirements.txt`
+5. Create an virtual environment and run `pip install -r requirements.txt`
 6. Run `makemigrations`, `migrate`, and `runserver` and check [http://127.0.0.1:8000/](http://127.0.0.1:8000/)

 ## next steps